dartmouth-cs98/17f-miam/README.md

 TODO:  descriptions of code organization and tools and libraries used

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc
+npm install exp --global
+cd miam
+exp start

 ## Deployment